Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 Assuming you installed V3 as outlined above, run :code:`redbot-setup` and provide the requested information.
 Once that's done, run Red by doing :code:`redbot <instance name> --dev` to start Red.
-Complete the inital setup by providing a valid token and setting a prefix.
+Complete the initial setup by providing a valid token and setting a prefix.
 Once the bot has started up, use the link provided in the console to add it to a server (note that you must have the :code:`Manage Server` (or :code:`Administrator`) permission to add bots